Mozzy59/celo-engage-hub/README.md

 🎯 Problem Statement

-Traditional social platforms suffer from:
+Traditional social platforms suffer from;

 · Centralized control and censorship
 · Lack of transparency in content moderation